-6.7.
+6.4.
 Control of approximation errors

-Participants: Eléonore Gauci, Alain Dervieux, Adrien Loseille [Gamma3 team, Inria-Rocquencourt], Frédéric Alauzet [Gamma3 team, Inria-Rocquencourt], Anca Belme [university of Paris 6], Gautier Brèthes [university of Montreal], Alexandre Carabias [Lemma].
+Participants: Alain Dervieux, Loic Frazza [Gamma3 team, Inria-Saclay], Adrien Loseille [Gamma3 team, Inria-Saclay], Frédéric Alauzet [Gamma3 team, Inria-Saclay], Anca Belme [university of Paris 6], Alexandre Carabias [Lemma].

 Reducing approximation errors as much as possible is a particular kind of optimal control problem.
 We formulate it exactly this way when we look for the optimal metric of the mesh, which minimizes a user-specified functional (goal-oriented mesh adaptation).
 In that case, the usual methods of optimal control apply, using adjoint states that can be produced by Algorithmic Differentiation.